kyle-stanhouse/RTABMapping/README.md

 # 'Map My World' project

-THE CONTENT BELOW IS NOT APPLICABLE TO MAP MY WORLD PROJECT

 ## Summary

 Create a 2D occupancy grid and 3D octomap from a simulated environment using my own robot with the RTAB-Map package (rtabmap_ros).